ChatrixOne/chatrix.one/docs/index.en.md

     ---

-    **Conversations** is a Jabber/XMPP client for smartphones running Android 5.0+ that is optimized to provide a unique mobile experience.[^1]
+    **Conversations** is a Jabber/XMPP client for smartphones running Android 5.0+ that is optimized to provide a unique mobile experience.

     [:simple-fdroid: Download from F-Droid](https://f-droid.org/packages/eu.siacs.conversations/)